-Score explanation: The curriculum does not address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults.
-The curriculum does address the racial disparities in OB/GYN, for example, in the endocrinology and reproduction block.
+The curriculum also addresses the racial disparities in OB/GYN, for example, in the endocrinology and reproduction block.
 However, the material does not connect disparities to climate change.

 One community organization available for M1-M2 students to partner with for a required service project is Moms2B, an organization focused on maternal wellness in vulnerable populations.
 However, climate change is not part of the scope of this organization.
 The curriculum also includes a patient panel that discussed social determinants of health but no mention of climate change was made during this panel.